torchlard/Notes/Math/abstract_algebra.md

 - Sn can be divided into even and odd permutations that
 - exhibit group structure like Z[2]

+menaing: order of composition and mapping not matter

 ### proposition
 let ϕ: G1 -> G2
 1. if e is identity of G1, then ϕ(e) is identity of G2